leaningtech/cheerpj-applet-runner/README.md

 Main project link: <http://www.leaningtech.com/cheerpj>

 Please note that the first activation of the CheerpJ Applet Runner extension on an applet will lead to a one-time download of approximately 20Mb.
-Sunsequent uses will only download the applet content.
+Subsequent uses will only download the applet content.

 Using the CheerpJ Applet Runner
 -------